AJenbo/DiabloGrooboAnalysis/readme.md

 Throughout the run, a number of artifacts and game behaviors indicate that _Diablo_ version 1.00 is in use as identified on the main menu screen while other portions indicate that _Diablo_ 1.09 is in use as identified on the title screen.
 Alternately, other versions of _Diablo_ such as 1.04 might have been used for some sections but crucially could not have been used for the entire run given the conflicting versions displayed.

 Many of the game behaviors and available quests are mutually exclusive, indicating the run was spliced together from multiple playthroughs.
-Similarly, the game seed and dungeon seed combinations present cannot exist in legitimate play under any circumstances and indicate external modifications.
+Similarly, the game seed and dungeon seed combinations present as well as damage shown in the fight against Diablo cannot exist in legitimate play under any circumstances and indicate external modifications.
 Finally, A number of graphical and audible artifacts indicate video splices in multiple places, in some cases removing portions of gameplay in ways that would impact the recorded completion time.

 Overall, the team's analysis conclusively reveals the run was not possible as Groobo described without disqualifying modifications.
 The run should therefore be immediately retracted from all leaderboards.